ubiquity/ubiquibot-telegram/supabase/README.md

 # Supabase Database Adapter

-[Supabase](https://supabase.com/) is used to store bounty hunters profiles and bounties information.
+[Supabase](https://supabase.com/) is used to store telegram group/channel to github repository mapping.

 ### How to setup supabase project locally